Valinor: Political

 Valinor is the home of the Valar (singular Vala), spirits that often take humanoid form, sometimes called "gods" by the Men of Middle-earth.
 Other residents of Valinor include the related but less powerful spirits, the Maiar, and most of the Elves.

 Each Vala has his or her own region of the land.
-The Mansions of Manwë and Varda, two of the most powerful spirits, stands upon the top of Taniquetil.
+The Mansions of Manwë and Varda, two of the most powerful spirits, stand upon the top of Taniquetil.
 Yavanna, the Vala of Earth, Growth, and Harvest, resides in the Pastures of Yavanna in the south of the land, west of the Pelóri.
 Nearby are the mansions of Yavanna's spouse, Aulë the Smith.
 Oromë, the Vala of the Hunt, lives in the Woods of Oromë to the north-east of the pastures.
 Nienna lives in the far west of the island.
 Just south of Nienna's home, and to the north of the pastures, are the Halls of Mandos; he lives with his spouse Vairë the weaver.
 To the east of the Halls of Mandos is the Isle of Estë, in the lake of Lórellin within the Gardens of Lórien.

-In east-central Valinor at the Girdle of Arda is Valmar, the capital of Valinor (also called Valimar, the City of Bells), the residence of the Valar and the Maiar in Valinor.
+In east-central Valinor, at the Girdle of Arda, is Valmar, the capital of Valinor (also called Valimar, the City of Bells), the residence of the Valar and the Maiar in Valinor.
 The first house of the Elves, the Vanyar, settles there as well.
 The mound of Ezellohar, on which stand the Two Trees, and Máhanaxar, the Ring of Doom, are outside Valmar.
 Farther east is the Calacirya, the only easy pass through the Pelóri, a huge mountain range fencing Valinor on three sides, created to keep Morgoth's forces out.
 The city of the Noldor (and for a time the Vanyar Elves also) is Tirion, built on the hill of Túna, inside the Calacirya mountain pass; it is just north of Taniquetil, facing both the Two Trees and the starlit seas.

 In the northern inner foothills of the Pelóri, far to the north of Valmar, is Fëanor's city of Formenos, built after his banishment from Tirion.